RenegadeActual/RenegadeActual/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on various open-source projects.
-- 🌱 I’m always learning and currently focusing on cloud technologies and DevOps practices.
 - 👯 I’m looking to collaborate on innovative and impactful projects.
-- 💬 Ask me about software development, cloud computing, and open-source contributions.
-- 📫 How to reach me: Discord: renegadeactual
 - ⚡ Fun fact: I love hiking and exploring new places in my free time.

 ## 🔧 Technologies & Tools